- Your credit score explained in the UK

-How to Build Credit as a New Resident in the UK
+How to Build a Credit Score After Moving to the UK

 If you’re moving to the UK from another country, you may have to start building credit from scratch.
 But keep in mind that while your credit score does not carry over, your debts often will.
 Here are the first steps you should take to build credit in the UK:

 - Open a UK bank account: credit scores don’t carry over from overseas, so opening a UK bank account is a critical first step.
 To open a bank account with one of the larger UK financial institutions you will need to arrange an in-person appointment.